 Health care practitioners are frequently exposed to extremely unsettling events, such as the death of a child, and may be involved in adverse outcomes.

-To help physicians cope with these situations, Jo Shapiro, MD, of Brigham and Women's Hospital in Boston, initiated a peer support program for her colleagues.
-This program consists of a group of physicians trained to provide a sympathetic ear to their distressed colleagues.
-In the event of an adverse outcome or medical error, peers in the Brigham and Women's Hospital group are available to lend support and direct colleagues to additional resources.
-This program has helped to transform the culture of secrecy and shame associated with adverse outcomes and provides resources to affected physicians.
-Numerous hospitals, health systems, and physician groups have created similar peer support programs that lend support and direct colleagues to additional resources.
+To help physicians cope with these situations, Jo Shapiro, MD, of Brigham and Women's Hospital in Boston, initiated a peer support program for her colleagues.7 This model in use at the Center for Professionalism and Peer Support has now been adopted in many medical centers and has helped to transform the culture of secrecy and shame associated with adverse outcomes.
+In addition to a colleague lending an ear, they often provide resources to affected physicians.
+Numerous hospitals, health systems, and physician groups have also created litigation support and error disclosure coaching programs.

 The Collaborative for Healing and Renewal in Medicine (CHARM) is dedicated to addressing burnout in medical trainees by gathering best practices, promoting investigation of the impact of learner burnout, developing tools for educators to address learners in distress, and advocating for recognition and inclusion of initiatives that foster well-being in this group.

 If you are a medical student or are training medical students, consider looking into The Healer's Art program.
 This program offers curriculum for medical students that focuses on strengthening students' personal values, calling, and service intention.
 It uses tested principles of adult education, contemplative studies, psychology, formation education, poetry, art, and personal narrative to increase awareness of personal values, increase resilience, and foster professionalism among medical students.